Welcome

 News

-o March 2024: Non-Expert Programmers in the Generative AI Future conditionally accepted to CHIWORK 2024
+o June 2024: Non-Expert Programmers in the Generative AI Future presented at CHIWORK 2024

-o February 2024: Parenthesized Modifiers in English and Korean: What They (May) Mean accepted to ELM 3
+o June 2024: Parenthesized Modifiers in English and Korean: What They (May) Mean presented at ELM 3

-o January 2024: How Beginning Programmers and Code LLMs (Mis)read Each Other accepted to CHI 2024
+o May 2024: How Beginning Programmers and Code LLMs (Mis)read Each Other presented at CHI 2024